- Official EFT Tutorial

 The Tearless Trauma Technique:

 This is another way of approaching an emotional problem in a gentle way.
-It involves having the client GUESS as to the emotional intensity rather than painfully re-live it mentally.
+It involves having the client GUESS as to the emotional intensity rather than painfully re-live it by reliving it in a visualization.
 Often highly effective.
 Review Tearless Trauma Technique

 Personal Peace Procedure: